 Summer is for salads.
 Yes, I am one of those people who has to force herself to eat salads during the winter months.
-The thought of chewing on something cold while cold air blow outside makes me shiver.
+The thought of chewing on something cold while cold air blows outside makes me shiver.
 Now, when summer hits, I am all over salad.
 Moroccan carrot salad is perfect for summer.

 Carrots are one of those veggies that make the A list in my book.
 Yes, will confess that I am not really a veggie lover, but when it comes to carrots, I have a soft spot.